zaryab-ahmad/100DaysOfBytewiseFellowshipIn-ML-DL/README.md

 Grateful to the Bytewise team and our lead for their support and guidance throughout this enriching journey.
 This first week provided a solid foundation and set the stage for deeper exploration and mastery in the weeks to come.

+Week 2 Learning Summary
+In Week 2, the focus was on learning and utilizing various Python libraries for data analysis, manipulation, and machine learning.
+These libraries included NumPy, Pandas, Matplotlib, Seaborn, and Scikit-learn.
+We applied our learning to several datasets, performing preprocessing, visualization, and model training tasks.
+Below is a detailed summary of the concepts and tasks covered during this week.

+Libraries Covered
+NumPy
+Purpose: Numerical computing with powerful n-dimensional array objects.
+Key Functions: Array creation, mathematical operations, and broadcasting.
+Pandas
+Purpose: Data manipulation and analysis.
+Key Functions: DataFrame creation, data cleaning, and aggregation.
+Matplotlib
+Purpose: Data visualization.
+Key Functions: Creating line plots, bar charts, scatter plots, and subplots.
+Seaborn
+Purpose: Statistical data visualization built on top of Matplotlib.
+Key Functions: Creating pairplots, box plots, heatmaps, and violin plots.
+Scikit-learn
+Purpose: Machine learning library for model training and evaluation.
+Key Functions: Model training, validation, and evaluation using various algorithms.
+Datasets Worked On
+Titanic Dataset: Passenger data from the Titanic disaster.
+Iris Dataset: Measurements of iris flowers.
+Red and White Wine Datasets: Chemical properties of red and white wines.
+Bike Sharing Dataset: Data on bike rentals over time.
+Heart Disease Dataset: Medical data for predicting heart disease.
+Additional Datasets: Various other datasets for practice and exploration.
+Key Concepts and Tasks
+Data Preprocessing
+Handling Missing Values: Techniques such as imputation and dropping missing data.
+Dropping Unwanted Columns: Removing irrelevant or redundant features.
+Feature Engineering: Creating new features from existing data to improve model performance.
+Data Visualization
+Plotting with Matplotlib: Creating basic plots to visualize data trends and distributions.
+Advanced Visualizations with Seaborn: Using Seaborn for more complex and aesthetically pleasing visualizations.
+Model Training
+Logistic Regression: Training and evaluating logistic regression models for classification tasks.
+Linear Regression: Implementing linear regression for predicting continuous outcomes.
+Tree-Based Models: Utilizing decision trees for classification and regression tasks.
+Workflow
+Loading Data: Reading datasets into Pandas DataFrames.
+Data Cleaning: Handling missing values, removing unwanted columns, and standardizing data.
+Exploratory Data Analysis (EDA): Using visualizations to understand data distributions and relationships.
+Feature Engineering: Creating and selecting the most relevant features for model training.
+Model Training and Evaluation: Implementing machine learning algorithms, training models, and evaluating their performance using metrics such as accuracy, precision, recall, and F1 score.